Why Do We Celebrate Halloween?

 Inside the year’s spookiest night

 Every year, naysayers wax lyrical about how Halloween is an American import.
 But is it?
-Definitely not.
+Most definitely not.
 Here’s a brief history of the spookiest night of the year, plus where some of the traditions come from.

 What Is The Origin Of Halloween?

-The associations with the dead have transformed into the Halloween we know today: about ghosts and spirits, gradually transforming to encapsulate monsters, horror, the macabre and the supernatural.
+Halloween’s associations with the dead have transformed into the Halloween we know today: a focus on the saints’ ghosts and spirits has gradually transformed to encapsulate monsters, horror, the macabre and the supernatural.

 And that particularly American flavour?
 This can be traced back to Irish and Scottish immigration to North America from the 19th century onwards, with their original customs gradually transforming into the Halloween festivities we know today.
 For example, carving pumpkins into jack-o’-lanterns (which started in Scotland as carving turnips), trick or treating (aka guising in Scots), dressing in fearsome costumes, apple bobbing, telling scary stories and lighting bonfires – though, in the UK, we usually save the latter for 5 November.